martin-bucinskas/fractal-os/README.md

 This is required due to the usage of some unstable flags and properties that are only available in the `nightly` build.

-> Note: the target is already specified in the `.cargo/config.toml`.
+> Note: the target has been specified in the `.cargo/config.toml`.
 ```shell script
 cargo build
 ```